+1. Install and configure GemStone/S 64 Bit 3.2

-- 1. Install GemStone/S 64 Bit 3.1 to a new installation directory, separate from the installation directory for version 2.4.5.1, as described in Chapter 1 of this Installation Guide. - 2.
-Configure GemStone/S 64 Bit 3.1 the way you expect to use it that is, with the appropriate extent locations and sizes. - 3.
-Ensure that adequate space is available for extents, transaction logs, and a backup during the upgrade.
-You must provide space for the following: - Your version 2.4.5.1 extents and transaction logs. - ▶ Your version 3.1 extents and transaction logs. - 4.
-Log in to the version 2.4.5.1 system and reset the SystemUser password to 'swordfish':
+Install GemStone/S 64 Bit 3.2 to a new installation directory, separate from the installation directory for version 2.4.6, as described in Chapter 1 of this Installation Guide.

+Configure GemStone/S 64 Bit 3.2 the way you expect to use it - that is, with the appropriate extent locations and sizes.

+You should ensure that adequate space is available for extents, transaction logs, and a backup during the upgrade.
+You must provide space for the extents and transaction logs for both repositories, the old and the new.

+2. Reset SystemUser password

+Log in to the version 2.4.6 system and reset the SystemUser password to 'swordfish':